DNAProject/DNA/README.md

 # Deployment

-To run DNA node regularly, at least 4 nodes are necessary.
-We provides two ways to deploy the 4 nodes on:
+To run DNA successfully, at least 4 nodes are required.
+The four nodes can be deployed in the following two way:

-* multi-hosts
+* multi-host deployment
-* single-host
+* single-host deployment

-## Configurations for multi-hosts deployment
+## Configurations for multi-host deployment

-We can do a quick multi-hosts deployment by changing default configuration file `config.json`.
-Change the IP address in `SeedList` section to the seed node's IP address, then copy the changed file to hosts that you will run on.
+We can do a quick multi-host deployment by modifying the default configuration file `config.json`.
+Change the IP address in `SeedList` section to the seed node's IP address, and then copy the changed file to the hosts that you will run on.

-On each host, put the executable program `node`, `nodectl` and the configuration file `config.json` into same directory.
+On each host, put the executable program `node`, `nodectl` and the configuration file `config.json` into the same directory.
 Like :

 ```shell
 $ ls
 config.json node nodectl

 ```
-For each node, also needs a `wallet.dat` to run.
-The quick way to generate wallets is trying to run `./nodectl wallet -c -p YourPassword` on each host.
+Each node also needs a `wallet.dat` to run.
+The quickest way to generate wallets is to run `./nodectl wallet -c -p YourPassword` on each host.

-Then, change the `BookKeepers` field to 4 nodes's wallet public keys, which you can got them from the last command's echo.
-The public key sequence is not matter.
+Then, change the `BookKeepers` field to the 4 nodes' wallet public keys, which you can get from the last command's echo.
+The public key sequence does not matter.

 Now all configurations are completed.